 Immigrant survivors of trafficking face many barriers to accessing legal assistance and social services.
 Societal attitudes towards immigrants may inform how trafficking and legal services are provided.
 Prejudices towards immigrants based on race and ethnicity are deeply entrenched in our society, and legal service providers must work to overcome this intolerance.
 Maintaining an awareness of assumptions commonly made about immigrants may help one identify those assumptions when they arise.
-It is important that the professionals helping immigrant survivors of trafficking make an effort to treat each individual as a unique person, rather than assuming certain character traits based on social categories including ethnicity and immigrants generally and immigrant survivors of trafficking in particular.
+It is important that the professionals helping immigrant survivors of trafficking make an effort to treat each individual as a unique person, rather than assuming certain character traits based on social categories including ethnicity and immigration status.
+The following are some assumptions that are commonly made with respect to immigrants generally and immigrant survivors of trafficking in particular.